learn-co-curriculum/dsc-tuning-neural-networks-with-normalization-lab-v2-1/README.md

 # RMSE of validate data
 ```

-Great!
+Great.
 Now that you have a converged model, you can also experiment with alternative optimizers and initialization strategies to see if you can find a better global minimum.
 (After all, the current models may have converged to a local minimum.)

 ## Using Weight Initializers